What is depression screening?

 Will I need to do anything to prepare for depression screening?

-You usually don't need any special preparations for a depression test.
+You usually don't need any special preparations for a depression test or a blood test.

-There is no risk to having a physical exam or taking a questionnaire.
+There is no risk to answering questions or having a physical exam.

 There is very little risk to having a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.